 In the indicative, third person singular –ar verbs such as those used in the present study end in the vowel /a/, while those with plural inflections end in /an/.
 Therefore, avoiding the third person raised the salience of DOM in this experiment by avoiding two /a/ vowels in succession.

-This task design is consistent with Montrul and Sánchez-Walker (2013), in which the children’s experiment was kept brief due to younger participants’ limited attentional resources, while adults completed lengthier tasks to measure the acquisition of additional structures and reduce recognizability of the target items.
+This task design is consistent with Montrul and Sánchez-Walker (2013) in which the children’s experiment was kept brief due to younger participants’ limited attentional resources, while adults completed lengthier tasks to measure the acquisition of additional structures and reduce recognizability of the target items.

 This measurement refers to the five contexts of language use targeted on the language questionnaire except for “at school”.
 The sum of this and school language use formed the frequency of use score in the statistical modeling.